spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 A function decorated with `@uninstaller` is used to undo what an installer has done, e.g. remove corpus files from a remote location or delete corpus data from a database.

-Every uninstaller needs to create a marker of the type `OutputCommonData` at the end of a successful uninstallation.
+Every uninstaller needs to create a marker of the type `OutputMarker` at the end of a successful uninstallation.
 Simply call the `write()` method on the marker to create the required empty file.

-It is recommended that an uninstaller removes the related installer's marker, to enable re-installation.
+It is recommended that an uninstaller removes any related installer's marker, to enable re-installation.

 **Arguments:**